MarceloShirayama/thewisepad-core/reqs/reqs.md

 ### Tasks

-- [ ] add password to user
+- [x] add password to user
-- [ ] validate password (needs to be at least 6 char long and contain a number)
+- [x] validate password (needs to be at least 6 char long and contain a number)
-- [ ] make all objects of entity classes immutable
+- [x] make all objects of entity classes immutable
+- [ ] implement error paths in sing-up use case

 ### Use Cases